-I am aware that the Lurleen B. Wallace Department of Nursing requires participation in patient treatment and clinical procedures during the course of nursing classes.
-I am also aware that as a result of my voluntary participation, I may be exposed to infectious diseases and am participating in the clinical work voluntarily.
-I have been informed by my clinical instructor/preceptor that on this date I have been involved in an incident that may have resulted in my being exposed to infectious disease.
-I understand that it is the policy of the Department of Nursing to release me from clinical practicum in order that I have the opportunity to seek medical evaluation of risk status and further treatment.
-It is my decision to refuse to seek medical evaluation for risk status and further treatment.
-By my signature below, I release Jacksonville State University, any of its employees, and the participating agency from any liability for injury, illness or infection that may be contracted as a result of this incident.
-I am aware that I am responsible for following the agency policies with regards to reporting and documentation of the exposure incident, regardless of my decision to seek medical attention.
-I understand that I am responsible for any future financial expenses resulting from my decision not to seek medical evaluation at this time, or any expenses resulting in the future should I elect to change my mind and seek care in the future.
-Student's Signature Date - Clinical Instructor/Preceptor Date The signed release of responsibility will be maintained in the student's permanent file.
+Department of Nursing requires participa during the course of nursing classes.
+I an am aware that the Lurleen B. Wallace artment of Nursing requires participation in patient treatment and clinical procedures ng the course of nursing classes.
+I am also aware that as a result of my voluntary icipation, I may be exposed to infectious diseases and am participating in the clinical k voluntarily.
+I have been informed by my clinical instr date I have been involved in an incident to infectious disease.
+I understand that it is release me from clinical practicum in ordevaluation of risk status and further treatment evaluation for risk status and further treatment Jacksonville State University, any of its ender the property of th that may have resulted the policy of the Departure that I have the opportunent.
+It is my decision ement.
+By my signature employees, and the part in my being exposed to rtment of Nursing to rtunity to seek medical to refuse to seek medical e below, I release I am aware that I am responsible for folloreporting and documentation of the exposimedical attention.
+I understand that I am resulting from my decision not to seek more resulting in the future should I elect to characteristics. sure incident, regardles responsible for any fur edical evaluation at thi ss of my decision to seek ture financial expenses s time, or any expenses Student's Signature Date Clinical Instructor/Preceptor Date The signed release of responsibility will be be maintained in the stu udent's permanent file.